Advertiser Disclosure

 Make sure you’re smart in packing what you take on board.
 Keep those items that you want handy during the flight in an accessible pocket.

 Ensure your carry-on bag meets size requirements and that it will fit in the overhead bin.
-If your flight is busy, you may be asked to place your personal item under your seat, so ensure you have a sturdy backpack or another bag that you can easily take things from during the flight.
+If your flight is full, you may be asked to place your personal item under your seat, so ensure you have a sturdy backpack or another bag that you can easily reach for things during the flight.

 Speed Through Security With TSA PreCheck or CLEAR

 CLEAR can also speed you through the identification check before walking through the metal detector.
-In combination, CLEAR and TSA PreCheck will help you get to your gate faster.
+Combined, CLEAR and TSA PreCheck will help you get to your gate faster.

-Many credit cards offer complimentary TSA PreCheck or Global Entry simply for being a cardmember.
+Many credit cards offer complimentary TSA PreCheck or Global Entry simply for being a cardmember, allowing you to speed through security and save time.

-Even though it may be more expensive, flying into a smaller airport closer to your final destination may be worth it — smaller airports usually have smaller security waits, quicker check-in processes, and fewer gates to navigate.
+While sometimes it can be more expensive, flying into a smaller airport closer to your final destination may be worth it — smaller airports usually have shorter security waits, a quicker check-in process, and fewer gates to navigate.

-For example, if you’re flying to Santa Barbara, California, don’t fly into Los Angeles International Airport (LAX) and make the 2-hour drive up — fly into Santa Barbara Airport (SBA) directly.
+For example, if you’re heading to Santa Barbara, California, don’t fly into Los Angeles International Airport (LAX) and make the 2-hour drive up — fly directly into Santa Barbara Airport (SBA).
 The same goes for Palm Springs — the 2-hour drive in traffic from Los Angeles is a nightmare.
-Fly to Palm Springs International Airport (PSP) for a far more efficient experience.
+Fly to Palm Springs International Airport (PSP) if possible for a more efficient experience.

 We’ve even done a study on the best and worst U.S. airports so you can minimize delays.